1 Behavior and content

 - Be passive during the hostile role play and refuse to actively participate in it.
 Just sitting there and not contributing to role play can make the situation very boring for the attackers.

-- 4.7 If you successfully capture a player through a hostile action and then take him into your custody, he is now considered your hostage.
+4.6 If you successfully capture a player through a hostile action and then take him into your custody, he is now considered your hostage.
 You must do everything in your power to keep your hostages alive and in a relatively good health.
 That includes protecting them from external threats like zombies and leaving them with a realistic chance of survival when they are released.
+A character that is taken hostage may be executed once for a hostile incident that happened in the past where the hostage was personally responsible for, or participated in a death of your ally.
+In any other circumstances, hostages may only be executed in the following scenarios: